autocrossblog/autocrossblog.github.io/_posts/2010-12-27-unable-to-get-any-customer-service-from-injen-systems.md

 permalink: unable-to-get-any-customer-service-from-injen-systems
 image:
 categories: [ 350z, nissan, setup ]
+description: Follow one Nissan 350z owner's frustrating journey with Injen Systems' customer service, ending in a satisfactory resolution.
 ---

 So I've been trying for 4+ months now to get some customer service from Injen Systems for the Super SES Exhaust on my Nissan 350z that has a massive leak in it.

 Back in August I received a response from Injen